Drumming For The Frogs is a worldwide movement inspiring drummers to raise awareness for endangered amphibian species.

 South Indian frog playing the mridangam: Indian Frog Art by Ankita Misra, 11

 Drumming For The Frogs is not being brought to you by McDonalds, Coca-Cola or Budweiser.
 Not even by BP or your favorite soap company!
-Please donate today to help fund Drumming For The Frogs.
+Please donate today to help fund Drumming For The Frogs and our worldwide amphibian conservation efforts.
 All donations are tax-deductible to the fullest extent of the law.
-Your donation helps us with promotion, coordination, and with developing educational materials.
-Please contact us for more info and to let us know to direct your donation to Drumming For the Frogs.
+Your donation helps us create amphibian education materials and otherwise raise awareness for amphibians.
+Please contact us to let us know to direct your donation to Drumming For the Frogs.
 Thank you!

 SAVE THE FROGS! invites drummers, music lovers and frog lovers of all ages to join SAVE THE FROGS!
 Founder Dr. Kerry Kriger at the DRUMMING FOR THE FROGS extravaganza at San Francisco's oceanside Sharp Park on May 19th, 2012.
 Bring your family and friends and of course your drum!
 The May 19th date was specifically chosen because though the City of San Francisco denied our request to hold a free Save The Frogs Day educational event on Sharp Park property, they approved a May 19th, 2012 golf fundraiser at Sharp Park, the goal of which is to raise money to fight our frog conservation efforts, and thus continue draining the Sharp Park wetlands.
 We will surround the course and make sure the City of San Francisco and all the golfers at the fundraiser know that wildlife comes before golf.
 Learn more about the May 19th Drumming For The Frogs event here.